Wolox/tech-guides/ruby-on-rails/docs/gems/tutorials/creating_gems.md

 cd my-gem && bundler gem .
 ```

-As a suggestion and configurations, you should configure your bundler gem creator with the following options selected:
+As suggestions, you should configure your gem with the following options selected:

 - Use [RSpec](https://rspec.info/) for tests.
 - Use a clear, open source License.
 It could be MIT, or Apache-2.0.